TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-backuprestore.md

 ### **Managing your own backups**
 We have some suggestions for how you can clone your Cosmos DB to another Resource Group or even to the same RG to manage your own backups:
-* You can use data [Cosmos DB Data Migration tool](https://azure.microsoft.com/updates/documentdb-data-migration-tool/), with the Azure Cosmos DB Data Migration tool you can easily migrate data to Azure Cosmos DB.
+* You can use the [Cosmos DB Data Migration tool](https://azure.microsoft.com/updates/documentdb-data-migration-tool/).
+With the Azure Cosmos DB Data Migration tool you can easily migrate data to Azure Cosmos DB.
 The Azure Cosmos DB Data Migration tool is an open source solution.
 * You can use Azure Data Factory (ADF), using ADF you can copy data from Azure Cosmos DB (SQL API) to another Azure Cosmos DB (SQL API)